-Our customer collaboration kms and CO2 savings are generated by four main initiatives:
+Our customer collaboration kms and CO2e savings are generated by four main initiatives:

-- Transport Collaboration, avoiding empty kms with our customers; - Transport Orchestration, avoiding empty kms between customers; - Plant Network Optimisation, is Total Pallet Management (TPM) at customer sites, avoiding one leg of transport to repair sites; and - 4.
+- 1. Transport Collaboration, avoiding empty kms with our customers; - 2.
+Transport Orchestration, avoiding empty kms between customers; - Plant Network Optimisation, is also known as Total Pallet Management (TPM) at customer sites, avoiding one leg of transport to repair sites; - 4.
 Multimodal transport, reducing CO2 emissions per km by replacing truck kms with boat and rail.

 The CO2e saved is the difference between the original journey and the 'collaborative journey'.
-To calculate emissions from avoided Logistics activity we follow the methodology as defined by the SmartFreight GLEC Framework.
+To calculate emissions from avoided Logistics activity we follow the methodology as defined by the SmartFreight GLEC Framework v1.
 The framework calculates fuel used from a group of similar journeys and applies a fuel emissions factor to calculate CO2e output.